YuvrajKhavad/Play-With-SSH/README.md

 ```bash
 zip filename.zip *
 ```
-Note: In this subfolders & files will note includes and you can add file name without extension
+Note: In this, subfolders and files will note includes and you can add file name without extension

 1.2 zip-up an entire directory including all sub-directories